 “For we live by faith, not by sight.”
 2 Corinthians 5:7 NIV

 Works of Faith Wellness and Consultation, LLC, is a family-focused behavioral health practice that offers individual therapy, consultation, and professional workshops centered on perinatal mental health.
 Our goal is to promote health equity for all parents, especially those for whom health care inequities exist.
-We also strive to utilize frameworks that are consistent with the individual or family’s cultural context.
+We use trauma-informed models of care models and therapeutic practices that take into account the individual or family’s cultural context.
+Our therapists are trained in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), and Prolonged Exposure (PE), all of which are evidence-based treatments for management of trauma-related symptoms and mood and anxiety disorders.

 Collaborating with birthing parents and their support networks to promote optimal mental health, wellness, and healthy family functioning is a fundamental goal of our organization.
 Although our services focus primarily on perinatal mental health, we will offer supportive resources for family members.
 In addition to therapy for individuals, we offer educational and consultation services to organizations and corporations invested in health equity for maternal health.